 Bad Theory, Bad Policy

-The 2008 financial crisis demonstrated the catastrophic results of flawed economic thinking.
-Rather than accepting responsibility, many mainstream economists refused to blame their theories—or the policies they had recommended—for the disaster.
-As John Kenneth Galbraith once observed, the misfortune is that these mainstream economic theories and policies have been "tried and failed miserably."
-Deregulation, tax cuts, and privatization have concentrated wealth while hollowing out the middle class.
+The 2008 financial crisis demonstrated catastrophic results of flawed economic thinking.
+Rather than accepting responsibility, many mainstream economists refused to blame their theories or recommended policies.
+John Kenneth Galbraith observed these mainstream theories and policies have been "tried and failed miserably."
+Deregulation, tax cuts, and privatization concentrated wealth while hollowing out the middle class.

 Alternative Visions Emerge

-Better economic theory recognizes that income inequality and discrimination rank among the most significant economic and political problems today.
+Better economic theory recognizes that income inequality and discrimination rank among the most significant problems today.
 Writers like Jon Shell argue that employee ownership can safeguard economic sovereignty while boosting productivity and local wealth creation.
-Such approaches challenge the conventional wisdom that only shareholders and executives drive prosperity.
-The political influence of mainstream economics, according to a 2025 New York Times analysis, is now declining.
-Whether this signals an opening for more pluralistic and realistic economic thinking remains to be seen—but the discipline cannot afford to remain unchanged.
+Such approaches challenge conventional wisdom that only shareholders and executives drive prosperity.
+A 2025 New York Times analysis noted mainstream economics' political influence is declining, potentially opening space for more pluralistic thinking.